dbnetsoft/RaceResultExchangeDocumentation/docs/displayboards/index.md

 ## General

-We currently support the following display boards to be driven:
+We currently support the following display boards, not all of them support all operating modes:

 * FDS MLED
 * ALGE-Timing D-Line